-The State contended that Mary Phagan came to the office of Leo M. Frank to get her pay at some time betweem 12,05 and 12,10 and that Frank had declared that he was in his office the whole time.
+The State contended that Mary Phagan came to the office of Leo I Frank to get her pay at some time between 12,05 and 12,10 and that Frank had declared that he was in his office the whole time.

-It is true that at the Coroner's Fixx Inquest held on Thursday after the murder (Page 364), he said he might have gone back to the toilet, but did not remember it.
-However, in some of his testimony, Frank said he h had remained the whole time in his office.
-Monteen Stover swears that she ca came into Frank's sffice at 12.05 and remained until 12.10, and did not see Frank or anybody.
-She is unimpeached, and the only way to reconcile her evidence would be that she entered Frank's office, as she states for the first time in her life, and did not go into the inner room, where Frank claimed to have been at work, If Frank were at work at his desk, he could n not be seen from the outer room.
+It is true that at the Coroner's Excy Inquest held on Thursday after the murder (Page 364[‡], he said he might have gone back to the to: but did not remember it.
+However, in some of his testimony, Frank sai had remained the whole time in his office.
+Monteen Stover swears that came into Franks'sfice at 12.05 and remained until 12.10, and did not Frank or anybody.
+She is unimpeached, and the only way to reconcile he evidence would be that she entered Frank's office, as she states for the first time in her life, and did not go into the inner room, where Frank claimed to have been at work, If Frank were at work at his desk, he on not be seen from the outer room.
 Monteen Stover said she wore Tennis Shoes and her steps may not have attracted him.

-However, the pertinency of Monteen Stover's testimony is that Mary Phagan had come to get her pay and Frank had gone with her back to the Metal Room and was in process of killing her while Monteen Stover was in his office, and this was at a time when he had declared he was in his office.
+However, the pertinency of Monteen Stover's testimony is that M Phagan had come to get her pay and Frank had gone with her back to the Metal Room and was in process of killing her while Monteen Stover was his office, and this was at a time when he had dechared he was in his office.

-The evidence looses its pertinency, if Mary Phagan had not arrived at the time Monteen Stover came.
+The evidence looses its pertinency, if Mary Phagan had not arriv at the time Monteen Stover game.
 What is the evidence?

-The evidence uncontradicted discloses that Mary Phagan ate her dinner at 11.30 o'clock, and the evidence of the street car men was that she caught the 11.56 cars which was due at the corner of Forsyth & Marietta Sts. at 12.71 12.072.
-The distance from this place to the Pencil Factory is about one-fifth of a mile.
-It required from 4 to 6 minutes to walk to the Factory, and especially would the time be enlarged, because of the crowds on the streets on Memorial Day.
+The evidence uncontradicted discloses that Mary Phagan ate her ner at 11.30 o'clock, and the evidence of the street car men was that caught the 11.50 care which was due at the corner of Forsyth & Mariett at 12.72 12.072.
+The distance from this place to the Pencil Factory i about one-fifth of a mile.
+It required from 4 to 6 minutes to walk to Factory, and especially would the time be enlarged, because of the crow on the streets on Memorial Day.

-While the street car men swear the car was on time, and while George

-Epps, a witness for the State, who rode with Mary Phagan, swears he left her about 12.07 at the corner of Forsyth & Marietta Sts.
-There is some evidence to the effect that the car arrived anximum according to custom, but might have arrived two or three minutes before schedule time.
-If so, the distance would have placed Mary Phagan at the Pencil Factory at some time between 12.05 and 12.10.
-Monteen Stever looked at the clock and says she entered at 12.05.
-A suggestion is made that the Time Clocks, which were punched by the employees, might have been flast.
-This proposition was met by W. W. Rogers, who accompanied the Detectives to the scene of the murder on Sunday morning, and who testified (Page 200), "I know that both clocks were running, and I noticed both of them had the exact time".
-Therefore, Monteen Stover must have arrived before Mary Phagan, and while Monteen Stover was in the room, i it hardly seems possible under the evidence, that Mary Phagan was at that time being murgered.
+While the street car men swear the car was on time, and while G Epps, a witness for the State, who rode with Mary Phagan, swears he let There is some about 12.07 at the corner of Forsyth & Marietta Sts. to the effect that the car arrived maxtime according to custom, but mi arrived two or three minutes before schedule time.
+If so, the distan would have placed Mary Phagan at the Pencil Factory at some time between 12.05 and 12.10.
+Monteen Stover looked at the clock and says she enter 12.05.
+A suggestion is made that the Time Clocks, which were punched employees, might have been flast.
+This proposition was met by W. W. R. who accompanied the Detectived to the scene of the murder on Sunday mon and who testified (Page 200), "I know that both clocks were running, a noticed both of them had the exact time".
+Therefore, Monteen Stover : have arrived before Mary Phagan, and while Monteen Stover was in the : it hardly seems possible under the evidence, that Mary Phagan was at t time being murdered.

-Lemmie Quinn testifies that he reached Frank's office about 12.20 and saw Mr, Frank.
-At 12.30, Mrs. J. A. White called to see her husband at the Factory where he was working on the fourth floor, and left again before one ofclock.
+Lemmie Quinn testifies that he reached Frank's office about 12 and saw Mr, Frank.
+At 12.30, Mrs. J. A. White called to see her husba at the Factory where he was working on the fourth floor, and left again before one ofclock.